aaradhayasingh811/api-gateway-Architechx/Readme.md

 ## Overview

 The **ArchitechX API Gateway** acts as a single entry point for all client requests in a microservices architecture.
-It handles routing, security, rate limiting, proxying, and monitoring, forwarding requests to backend services such as authentication, user, layout, and export services.
+It handles routing, security, rate limiting, proxying, and monitoring, forwarding requests to backend services such as authentication, user, layout, export, and chatbot services.

 ---